top of page

 I believe that couples can improve their understanding of one another by exploring the dynamics, both positive and negative, that shape their relationship.
 Progress is best achieved when partners have a safe, reliable guide to help navigate these complexities.
 In therapy, my responsibility is to the relationship itself, ensuring both partners receive equal time, attention, and understanding.

-My approach is eclectic, and informed largely by the PACT (Psychobiological Approach to Couples Therapy) model, which offers unique benefits, including:
+My clinical approach is eclectic, and informed largely by the PACT (Psychobiological Approach to Couples Therapy) model, which offers unique benefits, including:

 • Moment-to-moment attunement: In the PACT approach, both the therapist and the couple focus on subtle shifts in facial expressions, body language, and tone of voice.
 This heightened awareness helps partners learn to respond to each other more attentively, especially in moments of conflict.
 By tuning into these signals, couples develop the ability to manage and de-escalate tension, even when they're alone together, fostering healthier interactions and deeper understanding.